CharlotteCross1998/owoify/README.md

 # Compatibility

 Currently, the program only works with .inc files.
 I have tested this program with the pokeemerald repository and it works fine.
+Tested on python 3.10.9.
+If it doesn't work with other versions, either put in an issue or a pull request with fixes.

 It currently has issues with files that have `[]` in them, as it replaces text between them.
 I have attempted to fix this to no avail.
 For example: